Book an MOT/ vehicle test online

-Book your MOT appointment/ vehicle test as soon as you get your reminder letter but note that due to a backlog because of Covid-19, the Driver and Vehicle Agency (DVA) is experiencing high demand.
+Book your MOT appointment/ vehicle test as soon as you get your reminder letter but note that the Driver and Vehicle Agency (DVA) is experiencing high demand.

 Before you start